Evolution of tetrapods: Cenozoic tetrapods

 The Cenozoic era began with the end of the Mesozoic era and the Cretaceous epoch; and continues to this day.
 The beginning of the Cenozoic was marked by the Cretaceous-Paleogene extinction event during which all non-avian dinosaurs became extinct.
 The Cenozoic is sometimes called the "Age of Mammals".

 During the Mesozoic, the prototypical mammal was a small nocturnal insectivore something like a tree shrew.
 Due to their nocturnal habits, most mammals lost their color vision, and greatly improved their sense of olfaction and hearing.
 All mammals of today are shaped by this origin.
 Primates and some Australian marsupials later re-evolved color-vision.

 During the Paleocene and Eocene, most mammals remained small (under 20 kg).
 Cooling climate in the Oligocene and Miocene, and the expansion of grasslands favored the evolution of larger mammalian species.

 Ratites run, and penguins swim and waddle: but the majority of birds are rather small, and can fly.
 Some birds use their ability to fly to complete epic globe-crossing migrations, while others such as frigate birds fly over the oceans for months on end.

 Bats have also taken flight, and along with cetaceans have developed echolocation or sonar.

 Whales, seals, manatees, and sea otters have returned to the ocean and an aquatic lifestyle.

 Vast herds of ruminant ungulates populate the grasslands and forests.
 Carnivores have evolved to keep the herd-animal populations in check.

 Extant (living) tetrapods

-Following the great faunal turnover at the end of the Mesozoic, only seven groups of tetrapods were left, with one, the Choristodera, becoming extinct 11 Ma due to unknown reasons.
+Following the great faunal turnover at the end of the Mesozoic, only seven groups of tetrapods were left, with one, the Choristodera, becoming extinct 11 million years ago for unknown reasons.
 The other six persisting today also include many extinct members: